MenxLi/pody/docs/pody-cli.md

 pody fetch pod/restart ins:myins
 ```

-In addition to the above, the subcommand can also be `version` and `copy-id`,
-please use `--help` to see the details.

 ## Podx
 `pody fetch` is the most used command,
 a simple shorthand `podx` is provided for it.